hornet-gt/hornet/README.md

 ### Code Documentation ###

-The code documentation is located in the `docs` directory of cuStinger data structure directory (*doxygen* html format).
+The code documentation is located in the `docs` directory of Hornet data structure directory (*doxygen* html format).
-The documentation is also accessible online [**here**.](https://federicounivr.github.io/cuStinger/)
+The documentation is also accessible online [**here**.](https://federicounivr.github.io/Hornet/)

 ### Reporting bugs and contributing ###